-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed Second-line treatment for OMA in adults following the use of corticosteroids.
-Regular review by a neurologist is required; frequency as determined by the clinical status of the patient.
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed If there has been no benefit after six months of treatment, IVIg therapy should be abandoned.
+Review by a neurologist is required after the first six months of treatment.
 For stable patients on maintenance treatment, review by a neurologist is required at least annually.
-Efficacy of Ig treatment is demonstrated by improvement in symptoms of OMA and improvement in, or no deterioration of, disability.
-On review of the initial authorisation period Patient demonstrates clinical improvement in opsoclonus symptoms.
-AND There has been no further deterioration or some improvement in the degree of disability as
+Clinical documentation of effectiveness is necessary for continuation of IVIg therapy.
+Efficacy of Ig treatment is demonstrated by improvement in symptoms of OMA and improvement in, or no deterioration of disability.
+On review of an initial authorisation period • Patient demonstrates clinical improvement in opsoclonus symptoms AND • There has been no further deterioration or some improvement in the degree of disability as measured by the Cerebellar Functional System Score.